Most marketing teams are sitting on a ton of old content that isn’t ranking or getting traffic. But this content isn’t a lost cause.

 With a bit of know-how you can bring it back to life and get it on the front page.

-They set us the challenge of helping them to drive much more search traffic to this old content.
+They set us the challenge of helping them to drive much more organic traffic to this old content.
 No mean feat, considering the keyword they wanted to go after got almost 10K searches a month and was very competitive.

 Guess what?
 We got it to #1 in just seven weeks, as well as grabbing a featured snippet!